What It's Actually Like to Float in the Dead Sea: An Interview with Rania, Dead Sea Resort Guide

 They splash.

 The water is 34% salt — ten times more concentrated than the ocean.
-If it gets in your eyes, the pain is immediate and intense.
+Get it in your eyes and the pain is immediate and intense.
 People scream.
-I've seen grown adults crying on the shore because they splashed their face or tried to swim normally and got water in their eyes.
+Rania has seen grown adults crying on the shore after splashing their face or trying to swim normally.

-The rules are simple: Float on your back.
-Do not put your face in.
-Do not splash.
-Bring a bottle of fresh water to rinse immediately if salt contacts your eyes.
+The rules are simple.
+Float on your back.
+Keep your face out of the water.
+Don't splash.
+Bring a bottle of fresh water to rinse the moment salt touches your eyes.
 Wear sunglasses as a splash guard.

 How long should someone float?

-20 minutes maximum.
-I know it doesn't sound like much, but the salt is harsh on skin.
-Your body absorbs minerals rapidly.
-After 20 minutes, shower immediately with fresh water — the resort provides outdoor showers on the beach.
+Twenty minutes, maximum.
+It doesn't sound like much, but the salt is harsh on skin and your body absorbs minerals rapidly.
+After 20 minutes, shower immediately with fresh water — the resort keeps outdoor showers right on the beach.

-Some people want to float for an hour.
-I always stop them.
-Your skin will feel burning and tight.
-The salt crystallizes on your body as the water evaporates.
-Trust me — 20 minutes is enough.
+Some visitors want to float for an hour.
+Rania stops them every time.
+Your skin starts to burn and tighten, and the salt crystallizes on your body as the water evaporates.
+Trust the rule — 20 minutes is enough.

 What about the mud?

-The mineral-rich black mud from the shore is what makes this place famous for skincare.
-It's loaded with magnesium, calcium, and potassium.
-Slather it on — arms, legs, shoulders, face if you're careful around eyes.
-Let it dry for 15-20 minutes.
-It tightens as it dries.
-Then rinse in the Dead Sea water.
+That mineral-rich black mud along the shore is what made this place famous for skincare — loaded with magnesium, calcium, and potassium.
+Slather it on your arms, legs, shoulders, even your face if you stay clear of your eyes.
+Let it dry for 15–20 minutes until it tightens, then rinse off in the Dead Sea water.

-The mud is free at any beach — it's right there on the shoreline.
-Resort spas offer full mud treatments for 30-60 JOD ($42-85) with massage and wrap.
+The mud is free at any beach, right there on the shoreline.
+Resort spas offer full mud treatments for 30–60 JOD ($42–85) with massage and wrap.
 The difference?
-The spa mud is cleaned and processed.
-The beach mud has more grit.
+Spa mud is cleaned and processed; beach mud has more grit.
 Both work.

 Is the Dead Sea really disappearing?

 Yes.
 It drops about one meter per year.
-Water diversion from the Jordan River — for agriculture in Israel, Jordan, and Syria — has reduced inflow by over 90%.
-Sinkholes are forming along the retreating shoreline.
-When I started working here eight years ago, the water was visibly closer to the resort.
-Now guests walk further to reach it each year.
+Water diversion from the Jordan River — for agriculture in Israel, Jordan, and Syria — has cut inflow by more than 90%, and sinkholes are forming along the retreating shoreline.
+Eight years ago the water sat visibly closer to the resort; today guests walk a little further to reach it each season.

-The Dead Sea Panoramic Complex up on the cliffs (3 JOD entry, 15 minutes by car from the resort strip) has exhibits documenting the crisis.
-The terrace restaurant there has views 400 meters above the water.
-It's sobering and beautiful at the same time.
+The Dead Sea Panoramic Complex up on the cliffs (3 JOD entry, 15 minutes by car from the resort strip) documents the crisis, and its terrace restaurant looks out from 400 meters above the water — sobering and beautiful in the same glance.

 Scientists say the sea could disappear within 50 years without intervention.
-So if floating in the lowest point on Earth is on your list.
-For practical tips, see our 8 things to do beyond floating guide — don't wait too long.
+So if floating at the lowest point on Earth is on your list, plan it sooner rather than later.
+For practical tips, see our 8 things to do beyond floating guide.

 What do tourists miss about this area?

-Wadi Mujib is 30 minutes south — a dramatic gorge where you wade and swim through a narrow canyon with waterfalls.
-It's like a miniature Grand Canyon filled with water.
-Entry 21 JOD (~$30), open April to October only.
-You need water shoes and a waterproof bag.
-It's the single best half-day activity in the Dead Sea region and most visitors don't even know it exists.
+Wadi Mujib sits 30 minutes south — a dramatic gorge where you wade and swim through a narrow canyon strung with waterfalls, like a miniature Grand Canyon filled with water.
+Entry is 21 JOD (~$30), open April to October only, and you'll want water shoes and a waterproof bag.
+It's the single best half-day activity in the Dead Sea region, and most visitors don't even know it exists.

-Ma'in Hot Springs is 30km away — natural thermal waterfalls fed by underground volcanic activity.
-The water is 45-63°C. Day-use at the resort costs 25 JOD.
-The drive through the desert canyon is spectacular.
+Ma'in Hot Springs is 30km away — natural thermal waterfalls fed by underground volcanic activity, running 45–63°C. Day-use at the resort costs 25 JOD, and the drive through the desert canyon is spectacular.

-And Machaerus — the hilltop fortress where, according to tradition, John the Baptist was beheaded.
-Free entry, one-hour hike.
-Views over the Dead Sea from the top.
+And Machaerus, the hilltop fortress where, by tradition, John the Baptist was beheaded — free entry, a one-hour hike, and long views over the Dead Sea from the top.

 What should people bring?

 Fresh water — at least two bottles.
-One for rinsing eyes in emergency, one for drinking.
+One to rinse your eyes in an emergency, one to drink.
 The heat is extreme.

 SPF 50+ sunscreen.
-The salt reflects sunlight.
+The salt reflects sunlight and people burn in 15 minutes.
 For a completely different water experience, the Seychelles offers the Indian Ocean's clearest snorkeling.
-People burn in 15 minutes.

-Water shoes.
-The shoreline has salt crystals that are sharp underfoot.
+Water shoes — the shoreline is studded with salt crystals that are sharp underfoot.

-A waterproof phone case if you want the classic floating-reading-a-newspaper photo.
+A waterproof phone case, if you want the classic floating-while-reading-a-newspaper photo.

 And realistic expectations.
 You don't swim in the Dead Sea.
 You float.
 It's completely effortless — the density of the water pushes you up.
 Your legs rise.
 Your arms rise.
 You just... lie there.
-It feels strange for the first 30 seconds, then deeply, absurdly relaxing.
+Strange for the first 30 seconds, then deeply, absurdly relaxing.

 Any tourist traps?

-The packaged Dead Sea mud at gift shops is overpriced — 15-25 JOD for a jar of what's literally free on the beach.
-If you want to bring mud home, buy it at the Dead Sea Museum shop (fair prices) or a pharmacy in Amman (much cheaper).
+The packaged Dead Sea mud in gift shops is overpriced — 15–25 JOD for a jar of what's literally free on the beach.
+If you want to bring some home, buy it at the Dead Sea Museum shop (fair prices) or a pharmacy in Amman (much cheaper).

-And be cautious with "private beach" operators near the public access points.
-They sometimes charge for access to beaches that are technically public.
+Be cautious, too, with the "private beach" operators near the public access points; they sometimes charge for beaches that are technically public.
 Amman Beach (20 JOD) and O Beach are the legitimate day-use options.

 What's your favorite moment at the Dead Sea?

 Sunset.
 Every time.
-The Jordanian side faces west, so you watch the sun drop behind the Judean hills across the water.
-The Dead Sea turns from turquoise to gold to purple.
-The salt crystals on the shore glow.
+The Jordanian side faces west, so you watch the sun drop behind the Judean hills across the water while the Dead Sea shifts from turquoise to gold to purple and the salt crystals on the shore begin to glow.

-The lowest point on Earth, and somehow the sky feels closer here than anywhere I've been.
+The lowest point on Earth — and somehow the sky feels closer here than just about anywhere.